beezly/Vela/README.md

 It has a local GUI as well as an MQTT interface for the visualizer, and a set of controls for Home Assistant as well.

 Multiple LED Strip clients can be driven by the single visualizer.
 The visualizer renders for a defined set of virtual pixels which are remapped into the actual number of LED pixels per-strip.

 The Sonoff-Tasmota based firmware for ESP8266 devices allows for a robust general lighting interface that can control audio/video visualizations via an external Python application and Home Assistant integration.

 It also supports detecting the display state (monitor or TV) of the machine it is running on to toggle the lights (or drive other automations).

+In addition it has zone output for the screen visualization so other point light sources can show the general colors via MQTT or directly to LiFX bulbs.

 I just made this for my own entertainment, with a lot of experimentation and learning along the way.
 If it's useful to you, great!